grimme-lab/qc2-teaching/doc/programming.rst

       array2 = array3(:, :, i)

    Storing data, like cartesian coordinates, should follow the same considerations.
-   It is always preferrable to have the three cartesian components of the position close to each other in memory.
+   It is always preferable to have the three cartesian components of the position close to each other in memory.